 H.B.
 No. 3464 aims to increase the criminal penalties for offenses related to providing or possessing alcoholic beverages, controlled substances, or dangerous drugs within correctional facilities.
 The bill amends Section 38.11 of the Penal Code by introducing new subsections that specify harsher penalties based on the circumstances of the offense.
-Specifically, if an offense is committed by an employee of a correctional facility, it can be classified as a felony of the second degree.
-However, if the offense results in the death of a person in custody due to the administration of the controlled substance or dangerous drug, it escalates to a felony of the first degree, which carries a potential life sentence or a term of 15 to 99 years, along with a fine of up to $250,000.
+Specifically, it establishes that if an offense is committed by an employee of a correctional facility, it can be classified as a felony of the second degree.
+Furthermore, if the offense results in the death of a person in custody due to the administration of the controlled substance or dangerous drug, it escalates to a felony of the first degree, which carries a potential life sentence or a term of 15 to 99 years, along with a fine of up to $250,000.

-Statutes affected: Introduced: Penal Code 38.11 (Penal Code 38)
+Introduced: Penal Code 38.11 (Penal Code 38)

 House Committee Report: Penal Code 38.11 (Penal Code 38)